Call Now 24/7 Free Consultation

 The Three-Year Deadline

-Under MCL 600.5805(10), the personal representative must file within three years of the date of death.
+Under MCL 600.5805, the general limitations period for an action to recover damages for death is three years.
+The exact filing deadline can depend on the underlying claim, the date of injury and death, and whether MCL 600.5852 applies.
 Some cases — particularly those involving government defendants or medical malpractice — have shorter notice requirements that kick in before that deadline.
 Missing the deadline almost always permanently bars the claim.
 Call us early.

 What Families Can Recover